 Post on our Facebook page as a visitor so our fans will see.
-Also consider posting to 3 Facebook groups: Missing Pets of Berkshire County, Pittsfield Lost Pets, and Berkshire County Pets.
+Also consider posting to 3 Facebook groups: Missing Pets of Berkshire County, Pittsfield Lost and Found Pets, and Berkshire County Pets.
 There are more, so do a search and see what groups serve your area.

 Microchip Your Pet